-Many are reporting the belief that the South Korean hosting company that paid attackers a $1M ransom a week ago to recover their data have created a huge incentive for future ransomware attacks.
+Many are reporting the notion that the South Korean hosting company paid a $ 1M ransom a week ago to recover their data, which has created a significant impetus for future ransomware attacks.

-That has resulted in this new spate of attacks affecting systems globally.
+This has resulted in this new location of attacks affecting the system globally.

 Coverage of This Story

-- Symantec analysts have confirmed Petya is similar to WannaCry.
+- Symantec analysts have confirmed that Petya is similar to WannaCry.

 - The BBC is providing excellent coverage.

-- Catalin Cimpanu is, as usual, providing excellent coverage.
-He is reporting that Posteo, the email provider where Petya’s author is hosting an inbox to handle ransom responses, has just shut down that inbox.
-That means that if you have been hit, you can no longer contact the ransomware author to pay the ransom and your data may be permanently lost.
+- Caitlin Cimpanu is, as always, providing excellent coverage.
+He is reporting that Dakio, the author of Patty, where Patty’s author is hosting an inbox to handle ransom responses, has closed that inbox.
+This means that if you are hit, you cannot contact the ransomware writer to pay the ransom, and your data may be permanently lost.

-- Dan Goodin over at Ars Technica is also covering the story.
+- Ars Technica also has Dan Goodin Over covering the story.

-- Info is emerging in real-time on Twitter from security researchers.
+- Real-time information is emerging on Twitter from security researchers.

 - Thanks to TruStar for providing additional analysis.